An interface that shows the important information, no matter where you are.

 There are a lot of functions in KnowRoaming that needed to make it into the app, from rate calculator, to phone number management.
 We needed a way to efficiently layout these functions for users in as flat an architecture as possible.

-Since we couldn't easily fit all the options on the home screen, a prototype we tried used drawer-style navigation.
-This let nearly all navigation elements to be viewed at a glance, with a dashboard-style home screen.
+Since we couldn't easily fit all the options on the home screen, we tested a drawer-style navigation that let the important functions be visible in a dashboard-style home screen, with secondary functions in the drawer.

 This prototype tested well in-house, but the "hamburger menu" wasn't always found right away.
 Given that one primary persona was non digital-natives, an undiscoverable drawer would not be the best navigation option.

-I went back to a tab bar design but took inspiration and Yelp, adding a unique central tab, and a more drawer tab.
+I went back to a tab bar as in the original app, but took inspiration from Yelp and others, adding a unique, more salient central tab, and a more drawer tab.

 In addition to the rest of what I mention in this article, I also re-designed each screen linked on the tab bar and home screen.